 Luciano’s Italian Deli was on his way home.
 Sean’s friend, Alec, had invited him to join his family that night for their Passover Seder, but Sean declined the offer, using work as his excuse.
 Being around people, especially those who were genuinely concerned for him, was at the very bottom of his “things I want to do tonight” list.
 He ordered a generous slab of Luciano’s homemade vegetarian lasagna to take away, and anticipated washing it down with a 2007 Brunello he had been saving for a special occasion.
 What could be more special than sitting alone in my apartment and wondering why that’s actually what I want to do, he thought.
 At least his meal would not be accompanied by the syrupy kosher stuff he would have been drinking at Alec’s.

 “Hi, Sid,” Sean said to the aging, affable doorman as he entered his apartment building.

 “Hello, Mr. Burke,” Sid responded, making an unwise attempt to snap to attention, a move that caused one of the faux-brass buttons on his tighter-by-the-day uniform jacket to pop off and land with a tinkle at Sean’s feet.
 “Sorry.”
 Sid’s already-ruddy cheeks deepened to crimson.

 “No worries,” Sean said with a touch of compassion.
-Both Sean and Sid had been at the building since it opened three years ago, and Sean had taken a liking to the hardy grandson of Irish emigres.
+Both Sean and Sid had been at the building since it opened three years ago, and Sean had taken a liking to the hardy grandson of Irish emigres who reminded him a bit of his late father.
 “Quiet tonight?”

 “Oh, yes, sir.
 Not much going on.”